jxxcarlson/elm-platform-worker-example/README.md

         True -> k // 2
         False -> 3*k+ 1
 ```

+In words,

+> If the input is
+  even, divide it by 2.
+If it is odd, multiply it
+  by 3 and add 1.

 To do something more interesting with the black box, replace
 the function `transform`